amaxwell01/dotfiles/readme.md

 ## install the neccessary apps

 My basic setup is captured in `install-deps.sh` which adds homebrew, z, nave, etc.
+I will be updating this to remove nave and install oh-my-zsh

 ## private config